-- Make recommendations on senior pay and reward issues to Council, ensuring consistency, transparency and accessibility. - Make recommendations on the management of and structure of senior pay and reward, and grounds for pay progression. - Determine the level of pay and any award of Performance Related Pay for the Chief Executive
+- Make recommendations on senior pay and reward issues to Council, ensuring consistency, transparency and accessibility. - Make recommendations on the management of and structure of senior pay and reward, and grounds for pay progression.

 The terms of reference for the Remuneration Panel are included in Appendix E.